Canon SX620 vs Panasonic LF1

 - More heavily discounted: Has been around for much longer (launched in April 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the SX620 comes out slightly ahead of the LF1 (8 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon SX620 and the Panasonic LF1 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.